Paddlers must check-in prior to navigating the river. Please see instructions below.

 Always call 911 in the event of an emergency.

-Each spring, we offer four designated paddling days on the Kokish River during a five-week period starting on Victoria Day weekend.
+Each spring, we offer recreationalists to book up to four designated paddling days on the Kokish River during a five-week period starting on Victoria Day weekend.
 On those days, the river will run at natural flows between the hours of 8 a.m. and 6 p.m.
-Once designated, a paddling day may not be cancelled.
+Once booked, a paddling day may not be cancelled.

 Paddle Day Requests: 1-250-928-3192